A Boy’s Destiny: Chief Yellowhorse Trading Post.

 The New Millennium: Ed knows about everything.

 Lori got a real job in Orange County so I returned “home” after thirty plus years.
 We went to lots of motorcycle shows and car shows.
 Swap meets in Long Beach and Pomona, with regular trips to El Mirage Dry Lake filled our free time.
 And nearly every weekend we’d run into Ed.
 He’d visit the shop once or twice a week and was determined to fill me in on all I’d missed since 1968.
 Ed flew P-51s in WWII and was riding motorcycles in the ’30s.
 His wife was patient and he never settled down.
-When she quit riding with him he bought a Sportster and rode it like the Hooligan he was (and still is).
+When she quit riding with him he bought a Sportster and rode it like the Hooligan he was.
 One day he was telling me about flying his plane to Charles Lindbergh’s airport and mentioned a bar with a secret entrance to a tunnel leading to a small room with a few motorcycles and old cars.
 My heart nearly stopped, could it be?
 I asked him the name of the place and he started making jokes and changed the subject.
 He looked away when I asked where it was and said,

-Ed wasn’t lying: Lindbergh built an Airport.
+Ed wasn’t lying: Lindbergh built AirportS.

 I was riding to Nashville in ’07 and spent the first night in Winslow Arizona, possible home to the Motor Palace.
 As I rode through town the old buildings of my imagination came to life, some with fresh paint and nice windows, others faded and crumbling.
 It was Mayberry meets the Twilight Zone…and it was real.